common-workflow-lab/cwl-cpp-auto/README.md

 The usage can be seen in the [cwl_output_example.cpp](cwl_output_example.cpp) file, which show cases on how to describe your tools.
 Another short example of loading a CWL description file an be seen in [cwl_input_example.cpp](cwl_input_example.cpp).

+The generations was done by calling: make cwl_v1_2.h